eworm-de/pacman-offline/README.md

 Configuration
 -------------

-Two sinppets for inclusion in `/etc/pacman.conf` are shipped.
+Two snippets for inclusion in `/etc/pacman.conf` are shipped.
 To make use of them add these line:

     Include = /etc/pacman.d/offline.conf